Helmasaur/Gemstone/README.md

 - The stone names and zodiac signs names can be in different languages.
 - All results are returned into an array except for error codes which are negative integers.

+*Those functions are deprecated.
+Use the package [zodiac-signs](https://www.npmjs.com/package/zodiac-signs) instead.*

 ## Installation

 You have to add this module to your npm modules folder.